-Since December 31, 2005, we have hired a new Chief Financial Officer, a Chief Accounting Officer as well as one senior accountant.
+Since December 31, 2005, we have hired a new Chief Financial Officer, a Chief Accounting Officer as well as an additional senior accountant.
 These individuals have prior experience handling external financial reporting in a public company environment and should improve our ability to prepare timely consolidated financial statements as well to address more complex accounting matters, such as business combinations and share-based payments.
-We have also hired an additional staff accountant to improve segregation of duties and redistribute the overall workload on our accounting staff.

 We also intend to establish new and enhanced systems of internal control that we believe will be necessary to allow management to report on, and our independent auditors to attest to, our internal controls.
-To improve the timeliness of our financial reporting, we have instituted a new detailed closing schedule to enhance overall completeness and quality of our reporting.
-The new schedule was first implemented in March 2006 and provides guidance on routine processes, such as procedures for handling key account reconciliations, month end cutoff procedures for accounts payable and accrued expenses as well as cutoff procedures for revenue and related receivables.
+To improve the timeliness of our financial reporting, we have instituted a detailed closing schedule to enhance overall completeness and quality of our reporting.
+This schedule was first implemented in March 2006 and provides guidance on routine processes, such as procedures for handling key account reconciliations, month end cutoff procedures for accounts payable and accrued expenses as well as cutoff procedures for revenue and related receivables.
 The documentation will be expanded in later periods to provide detailed guidance of our entire closing process including preparation of interim and year-end consolidated financial statements and related notes.
-We have also taken measures to improve our cutoff and accrual procedures.
+We have also taken measures to improve our accrual procedures.